csd4348/HY252-Project-Ampipolis/README.md

 # HY252-Project-Ampipolis

-Amphipolis Boardgame Porject works on IDE like netbeans, intellij and others.
+Amphipolis Boardgame Project works on IDE like netbeans, intellij and others.

 • Individual project.